oasis-tcs/openc2-usecases/Cybercom-Plugfest/Plugfest-Outcomes.md

 addresses and ports.
 However, the majority of firewalls/SLPFs support a list for each field (e.g. allow IPv4-a and IPv4-b to talk to IPv4-c on ports 80,443).
 It would be useful to extend the SLFP to support this use case.
 Applies to ipv4_net, ipv4_connection, ipv6_net, and ipv6_connection targets.

-*Potential Solutions*: Details are provided in the following issues:
+*Potential Solutions*: Details are provided in the following issue:

 * Stateless Packet Filter [Issue #118](https://github.com/oasis-tcs/openc2-apsc-stateless-packet-filter/issues/118): Support multiple IP addresses, ports